open-contracting-extensions/ocds_legalBasis_extension/README.md

 ### 2021-02-04

-* [#1157](https://github.com/open-contracting/standard/issues/1157) Move the additional codes from the `+itemClassificationScheme.csv` codelist to OCDS.
+* [#1157](https://github.com/open-contracting/standard/issues/1157) Move the additional codes from the `+itemClassificationScheme.csv` codelist to the standard.

 ### 2021-01-19